ADI-AJ/Trend_of_US_AssetClasses_with_GDP/README.md

-# Relations of Various Factors with the American Stock Market
+# Relationship of Various Asset Classes in the USA With it's GDP

 ## Study the relationship between the **American stock market, real estate, economy and gold prices**.